stgeorgeshurstville/bulletin/_docs/song.md

 ## 9:30am
 1. Blessed Be Your Name
-2. So Will I (100 billion times)
+2. Abide With Me
-3. As The Deer + I surrender All
+3. Still
-4. Never Once
+4. What a Friend We Have in Jesus

 **Scroll below for 9:30am song lyrics**

 ## 4:00pm
-1. Here we Stand
+1. Ancient of days
-2. Lord, Have Mercy
+2. Hear our prayer
-3. Take Heart
+3. Lord from Sorrows Deep I Call
-4. Christ Our Wisdom
+4. Take Heart

 ## 9:30am Song Lyrics <br>